akshayyelne/AI-Product-learning-and-applications-Roadmap/ai-product-management-roadmap.md

 - Attending AI conferences and meetups
 - Sharing knowledge through blogging or speaking

-**Resources:**
-- Book: "Cracking the PM Career" by Jackie Bavaro and Gayle Laakmann McDowell
-- Course: "AI Product Management" by Product School

-## Next Steps
+## Progress and Next Steps

-1. Start with the foundations and progressively move through the roadmap.
+1. Built the foundations and progressively moved through the roadmap.
-2. Gain hands-on experience by working on AI product projects or internships.
-3. Build a portfolio of AI product case studies or hypothetical AI product plans.
+3. Building a portfolio of AI product case studies or hypothetical AI product plans.
-4. Network with AI product managers and attend AI product management events.
+4. Networking with AI product managers and attend AI product management events.
 5. Stay updated with the latest AI trends and their potential product applications.
-6. Consider obtaining relevant certifications in product management and AI.
-7. Contribute to discussions on AI product management in online forums and social media.
+6. Contributing to discussions on AI product management in online forums and social media.

-Remember, this roadmap is a guide, and you can adjust it based on your interests and career goals.
-AI Product Management is a rapidly evolving field, so continuous learning and adaptability are key to success.
-Happy AI product managing!